The Sing and Sign Story

 Strength to Strength

 Things moved very quickly from that point.
-Mothercare asked us to run the classes across a range of their stores including their Watford Head Office.
-Too much has happened in the last twenty years to list everything (!) but since launching the Sing and Sign DVD has grown in popularity to legendary status, we have won numerous awards including gold and platinum discs, launched new curricula (including the wonderful Stage 2 which allows children who adore class to stay on just that little bit longer and our introductory Babes course for those under 6 months).
+High Street giant Mothercare asked us to run the classes across a range of their stores including their Watford Head Office.
+Too much has happened in the last twenty years to list everything (!) but since its release the Sing and Sign DVD has grown in popularity to legendary status, we have won numerous awards including gold and platinum discs from the BPI, launched new curricula (including the wonderful Stage 2 which allows children who adore class to stay on just that little bit longer and our introductory Babes course for those under 6 months).
 We have released two further DVDs, 'More Sing and Sign - Stage 2' and 'Have a Sing and Sign Christmas' and CDs also a range of Jessie Cat books.
 As the general popularity of DVD format has waned in favour of streaming we have moved all our filmed content online into The Jessie Cat Club.
 Despite enormous success our ethos remains the same and everything continues to be carefully designed to improve communication in pre-verbal babies and toddlers while speech is developing.

 ‘Jessica Cat' was the favourite cuddly of Sasha's daughter Francesca, gifted to her on her second birthday.
 She was one of a variety of animal toys who played ‘peekaboo’ in that first ever Sing and Sign course of classes.
 Jessie was chosen for her starring role in the Sing and Sign DVD just to surprise Francesca and make her laugh.
 Since then she has become an icon.
 We are extremely proud of Jessie and how she is loved so deeply by the children.
 She is the true superstar of Sing and Sign!